fboukezzoula/SwarmMSKit/README.md

 	docker pull microsoft/nanoserver
 	docker tag microsoft/nanoserver nanoserver

 SwarmMSKit-Setup requirements
 -----

+Any Windows OS whit the feature Hyper-V Installed like :
+Windows 10 Pro or Entreprise Version
+Windows Server 2008 R2 Standard or Datacenter
-Windows 10 Pro or Entreprise Version (need Hyper-V) Windows Server 2016 Standard or Datacenter
+Windows Server 2016 Standard or Datacenter

+(tests and validate on Windows Server 2016 and Windows 10 Professional, any feedback are welcome !)

 Downlaod the folder SwarmMSKit which contain all the necessary binaries (latest KB/Hotfix, consul, vault, docker engine, nexus oss, swarm, nanoserver OSImage, etc ...) :